 Disease and resistance

 If you want to keep breeding potatoes, you need to keep getting seed, so these traits are important.
 I rarely keep any variety that does not flower at all.
-I prefer to see at least three berries per plant without any human intervention.
-If a variety doesn’t meet that test, I don’t keep it for long.
+If a variety doesn’t produce some berries without my help, I usually don’t keep it for long.
+This is usually not a difficult selection, because most of my plants are loaded with berries at this point.
 I also rarely keep very early varieties because early varieties often don’t flower.

 The majority of commercial cultivars are male sterile.
 This is not necessarily a bad trait, as it makes crosses easier, but it also limits the kinds of crosses that one can make.
-I have a slight preference for fully fertile varieties and so will generally keep a male fertile variety over a similar sterile variety, all else being nearly equal.
+I don’t entirely exclude male sterile varieties, but I mostly do.
+A potato has to be pretty special before I will forgive its fertility problems.

 There is obviously a lower limit below which it really isn’t worth the time to grow a variety, but otherwise I don’t really care about yield.
 I’m certainly excited if a variety with great flavor and appearance also has good yield, but I am almost as excited even if it has poor yield.
 This is one area where I definitely part ways with most farmers.
 I don’t sell potatoes by weight.
 I’d rather have less of a delicious potato than more of an average potato.
-I guess my lower limit is about half a pound, but I would probably dip below that for a really delicious and interesting looking variety.
+I guess my lower limit is about half a pound.
 I grow a lot of varieties, so others will bring up the average.

 I also like to select potatoes that can survive the winter in the ground here.
 This simplifies storage a lot.
 The key trait for in ground storage here is not cold tolerance, because the soil almost never freezes more than an inch or two.
 Instead, the key trait is a tolerance for wet soil.
 The soil is saturated here usually from mid November to early April.
 This is really hard on potatoes, but some are able to come through in good condition.